-Over time, everyone practicing Aikido, irrespective of style, school or organisation, will develop his or her own interpretation based on body stature and personal preferences.
+Over time, everyone practicing Aikido, irrespective of style, school or organisation, will develop his or her own understanding based on thier own experience,body stature and personal preferences.
 One of the less well publicised mandates espoused by Morehei Ueshiba was the ongoing development of Aikido and he expressly encouraged his master students to seek and define their own way of Aikido for the benefit of the art.

 Different styles of Aikido